As a writer, blogger, student, or business professional, make sure your grammar is pristine. Why?

 Can you use Grammarly with Microsoft Word and Outlook?

 Yes, the app is fully compatible with Microsoft Word and Outlook.
 You’ll be able to get accurate suggestions within the documents or emails you’re editing.
 You’ll need to download an add-in, install it, and then enable Grammarly in MS Word and Outlook.

 Can you use Grammarly in Google Docs, Scrivener, etc.?

-Is there a free trial for Grammarly Premium?
+Is there a free trial for the Grammarly Premium?

 Unfortunately, there is no free trial.
-You’ll have to make up your mind and pull the trigger on the deal.
-Hopefully, this review will help you to make a decision.
+You’ll have to decide and pull the trigger on the deal.
+Hopefully, this review will help you make a decision.